SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/checks_en.md

 - For other slugcats:
   - If max karma is 7 or more, current karma must be at least 6.
   - If max karma is 5, current karma must be 5.
-  - If max karma is less than 5:
-    - Artificer may see echoes if current karma equals max karma and karma flower reinforcement is active.
+  - If max karma is less than 5, current karma must be equal to max karma and karma flower reinforcement must be active.
-    - Other slugcats cannot see echoes.

 Note that current karma is not logically constrained, so echo checks are considered accessible as soon as max karma reaches 5